treat any clients under

 the age of 18.

-Common areas for men include the upper arms, back, chest, abdomen, eyebrows, beard and neck.
-The beard area being treated with laser can help stop ingrown hairs and prevent further skin sensitivity from daily shaving.
+Common areas we treat for our male clients include the upper arms, back, chest, abdomen, eyebrows, beard and neck.
+Treating your beard line with laser hair removal can help stop ingrown hairs and prevent any skin sensitivity you might experience from regular shaving, whilst also creating a neat look shaped to your preference.

 What areas of my body can be treated?

 At DestinationSkin we treat almost every area of the body.
-Common areas include the face, especially the cheeks and neck; chest, back and shoulders.
+Common areas include the face, especially the cheeks and neck around the beard line, and the chest, back and shoulders.

-There are some areas which we cannot treat, which include under the eyebrows, inside the nostrils, over the nipple area and inside the ears.
+There are some areas which we cannot treat, including under the eyebrows, inside the nostrils, over the nipple area and inside the ears.

 What lasers do you use?